The Zionist Journey

-The Zionist Journey is a collection of seven bronze sculptures.
+The Zionist Journey (המסע הציוני) is a collection of seven bronze sculptures.
 Initially located in front of the Azrieli Center in Tel Aviv, Israel, in 2015 it was relocated to the Azrieli mall in Haifa.
 It represents a period Israel's development since the 1920s.
 It was created by the sculptor Henry Betzalel, initiated by David Azrieli.

 Bronzes

 The sculpture consists of seven bronze figures, each representing an aspect of Israel (right to left):